Could COVID-19 unlock more of Australia’s passion for travel?

 Australians have been saving hard through the pandemic – and holidays are likely to be at the top of the treat list.
 Lockdown restrictions have also meant people are also likely to have accrued significant leave balances, so many Australians have both the time and money for holidays.
 However, to sustain the industry we need Australians to spend more on domestic recreational travel than they have in prior years to offset the lost revenue from international inbound tourists and a likely reduction in business travel.

-The good news is that theoretically, if Australians are prepared to spend their international travel budgets on home soil this year, there is a possibility that the domestic industry could hold steady.
-To tread water, the domestic tourism industry would need to convince Australians to spend ~70 per cent of what they spent overseas in 2019 on domestic trips instead.
+The good news is that theoretically, if domestic borders stay open and if Australians are prepared to spend their international travel budgets on home soil this year, there is a possibility that the domestic industry could hold steady.
+To tread water, the domestic tourism industry would need to convince Australians to spend ~70 percent of what they spent overseas in 2019 on domestic trips instead.
 Not an easy task for the industry overall, but individual operators may succeed through bold and forward-thinking strategies that recognise and cater to the changed consumer.

 |Recreational travellers could spend 2021 ticking off their backyard bucket list, experimenting